Fly Synthesis Texan

-The Fly Synthesis Texan is an Italian ultralight and light-sport aircraft, designed and produced by Fly Synthesis and which has been in production since 1999.
+The Texan is an Italian ultralight and light-sport aircraft, designed and now produced by Gryphen Aircraft Industries Srl (ex- Fly Synthesis) and which has been in production since 1999.
 The aircraft is supplied as a complete ready-to-fly-aircraft.

 Design and development

 The aircraft was designed to comply with the Fédération Aéronautique Internationale microlight rules and US light-sport aircraft rules.
 It features a cantilever low-wing, a two-seats-in-side-by-side configuration enclosed cockpit under a bubble canopy, fixed or retractable tricycle landing gear and a single engine in tractor configuration.

 The aircraft is made from carbon fibre.
 Its 8.60 m span wing has an area of 11.80 m2 and flaps.
 Standard engines available are the 80 hp Rotax 912UL, the 100 hp Rotax 912ULS and the 85 hp Jabiru 2200 four-stroke powerplants.